 1. Take many short breaks while your study

 Study for no more than twenty minuets at a time then take a five minute break.
 If you are at the library take a walk around and allow your mind to wonder.
 When you come back ask your self what did I study before I took that break, force your mind to recall the information.
-If you can not recall the information you need to review what you studied before the break
+If you can not recall the information you need to review what you studied before the break Such short breaks give your brain a rest and help reinforce what you are learning.
+Do not read anything at all during the breaks.
+Just let your mind wonder.

 2. Talk to your self out loud

 Give your self a lecture on the material in your own words.
 Explain the concepts to your self.
 Ask your self the questions that may be on the test and then answer them out loud.
+This kinda of self lecture helps to ingrain the information in your long term memory.

 3. Study with classmates